-Adebayo, A. (1981).
-Principles and Practice of Public Administration in Nigeria: John Wiley and Sons, Chichester.

-Federal Republic of Nigeria (2008).
+- Adebayo, A. (1981).
+Principles and Practice of Public Administration in Nigeria: John Wiley and Sons, Chichester. - Federal Republic of Nigeria (2008).
 Public Service Rules.
-Printed and Published by the Federal Government Printer, Abuja.

-Federal Republic of Nigeria (2014).
+Printed and Published by the Federal Government Printer, Abuja. - Federal Republic of Nigeria (2014).
 Pension Reform Act.
-Printed and Published by the Federal Government Printer, Abuja.

-Federal Republic of Nigeria (1997) Civil Service Handbook.
+Printed and Published by the Federal Government Printer, Abuja. - Federal Republic of Nigeria (1997) Civil Service Handbook.
 Produced by the Presidency, Office of Establishments and Management Services, Abuja.
-Printed by Federal Government Press, Mobil Road, Apapa, Lagos.

-Federal Republic of Nigeria (2004)) Guidelines for Appointments, Promotion and Discipline.
-The Federal Civil Service Commission, Abuja.

-Omale, I. (2014).
+Printed by Federal Government Press, Mobil Road, Apapa, Lagos. - Federal Republic of Nigeria (2004) Guidelines for Appointments, Promotion and Discipline.
+The Federal Civil Service Commission, Abuja. - Omale, I. (2014).
 Introduction to the Principles, Theories and Practice of Public Administration in Nigeria.: Shalom Prints, Nigeria.

+2.6 Possible Answer to Self-Assessment Exercises

-1. The PermanentSecretary/Head of the Extra-Ministerial Department to which the Officer is seconded is responsible for furnishing the reports on the Officer.
+1. The Permanent Secretary/Head of the Extra-Ministerial Department to which the Officer is seconded is responsible for furnishing the reports on the Officer.

-2. General Guidelines on Performance Report on Seconded Officers

-When an officer is on seconded to another Ministry/Extra-Ministerial Department, the Permanent Secretary/Head of the Extra-Ministerial Department to which the Officer is seconded is responsible for furnishing the reports on the officer.
+2. General Guidelines on Performance Report on Seconded Officers When an officer is on seconded to another Ministry/Extra-Ministerial Department, the Permanent Secretary/Head of the Extra-Ministerial Department to which the Officer is seconded is responsible for furnishing the reports on the officer.

-Furthermore, it is the responsibility of the Permanent Secretary /Head of the Extra-Ministerial Department from which an Officer has been seconded to request the establishment concerned, two month before the due date, to furnish the required report, on appropriate annual Report Forms which is to be supplied to the establishment for such purpose.
+Furthermore, it is the responsibility of the Permanent Secretary /Head of the Extra-Ministerial Department from which an Officer has been seconded to request the establishment concerned, two months before the due date, to furnish the required report, on appropriate annual Report Forms which is to be supplied to the establishment for such purpose.

-Unit 3 Progress Reports on Officers Contents
+Unit 3 Progress Reports on Officers

-- 1.1 Introduction
+- 3.1 Introduction

-- 1.2 Learning Outcomes
+- 3.2 Learning Outcomes

-- 1.3 Progress Reports on Officers

-- 1.3.1 Essentials for Progress Reporton Officers
+- 3.3 Progress Reports on Officers3.3.1 Essentials for Progress Reportion Officers

-- 1.3.2 Procedures for Progress Report on Officers
+- 3.3.2 Procedures for Progress Report on Officers

-- 1.4 Self Assessment Exercise
+- 3.4 Self-Assessment Exercise

-- 1.5 Summary
+- 3.5 Summary

-- 1.6 References/Further
+- 3.6 References/Further Reading/Web Sources